UmarRS/RMP-UMD/README.md

 ![Alt text](<README Screenshots/Screenshot 2024-02-20 at 10.20.37 AM.png>)

-For any concerns or suggestions please email: m-rate@googlegroups.com
+For any concerns or suggestions please email: m-rate@googlegroups.com or open a pull request.